RDFa Templating

 RDFa is a W3C Recommendation for embedding RDF in XHTML.
 Since RDF represents structured data, we can utilise it to represent both invariant data and variables.
 The invariant data can be used to control a backend web application.
 By connecting invariant data and variables, data we wish to use to populate a document can be retrieved.
 This is the motivation for a new templating language, RDFa Templates.

 We note that RDF and RDFa alike can contain an XML Literal, which is a balanced XML fragment.
 This makes it possibly to legally encode XML fragments into the RDF model, that can represent e.g. variables.
-Thus, by parsing the XHTML, the RDF model can be built.
-By parsing any XML Literals of a specified namespace, special constructs, such as SPARQL variables, can be found.
+Thus, by parsing the XHTML, an RDF Model can be built.
+By parsing any XML Literals of a specified namespace, special constructs, such as SPARQL variables, can be found, thus creating a Basic Graph Pattern.
 There is therefore a design goal of RDFa Templates that it should be parseable with standard XML, RDFa and RDF tools with very few extensions.
+It is not a goal to make the templating language be RDFa, it is more important that template writers feel at home with current their HTML/XML-centric world.

 Additionally, the document will be divided into parts by wrapping the part in a graph element.
-Each section is an RDF graph, which is identified by a xml:id attribute.
+Each section is an RDF graph and it is planned that the author will have different ways to name this graph, but in the example implementation it is very limited, see below.
 Configuration information can be supplied as attributes to the graph element.
-A processor will also use the xml:id attribute to name this graph.

 Two modes of operation is envisioned: